 Myth #1: Passive Income Requires a Specific Tool or Trade Type

-If you start searching the Internet looking for more information on passive income, you’ll find various people touting different tools that they guarantee you will let you retire in just a few months time.
+If you start searching the Internet for more information on passive income, you’ll find various people touting different tools that they guarantee will let you retire in just a few months’ time.
 They might be talking about historical gold and silver prices, or forex trading, or a simple tool that you can buy from them for a very low fee.

 The truth is that there are many different ways to generate passive income.
-Anyone who insists that their way is the only way expect you to pay for their way.
-It rapidly becomes obvious that their tool doesn’t need to make money, because selling their tool does.
+Anyone who insists that their way is the only way expects you to pay for their way.
+It rapidly becomes obvious that their tool doesn’t need to make money because selling their tool does.

 Myth #2: Passive Income is “Set It and Forget It.”